 Courtesy of The Plaza / Hotels.com

 Admit it, no New York hotel is more famous than The Plaza.
-Overlooking Central Park South, it’s as quintessentially New York as Carrie Bradshaw (who shared the small screen with The Plaza in one of the most iconic scenes of Sex and the City).
-Once facing an uncertain future, the hotel has seen many different owners (including the 45th president of the United States) and has undergone several changes.
+Overlooking Central Park South, it’s as quintessentially New York as Carrie Bradshaw – who shared the small screen with the Plaza in one of the most iconic scenes of Sex and the City.
+Once facing an uncertain future, the hotel has seen many different owners – including the 45th president of the United States – and has undergone several changes.
 Half of the building has been converted into condominiums, and an upscale food hall open to the public has been installed on the concourse level.
-To many, though, The Plaza will forever be the home of the beloved children’s book character, Eloise.
-The hotel honors the fictional character with a tea and gift shop in her name, as well as her very own suite, outfitted by Betsey Johnson, which guests can rent by the night for a cool $995.
+To many, though, the Plaza will forever be the home of the beloved children’s book character, Eloise.
+The hotel honors the fictional character with a tea and gift shop in her name, as well as her very own suite, outfitted by Betsey Johnson.